jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 This was due to us being extremely concerned about the flood response of this new part of the cave.
 The pitches are active, and due to a combination of the unavoidable cave nature, and 'exploration' rigging, they are wet even in moderate conditions.

-The 2011 exploration of Insomnia found 294 m of passage and took the cave to a new maximum depth of -888 m.
+The 2011 exploration of *Insomnia* found 294 m of passage and took the cave to a new maximum depth of -888 m.
 The pitches were left fully rigged as the intended last pushing trips did not occur due to a multi-day rain storm near the end of expedition.

-## Kamikaze
+## *Kamikaze*

-Kamikaze is a subtle route through the boulders on a ledge part way down the pitch to Lost Hopes in Wonderland (the name given to the chambers developing South / South East from Cheetah).
+*Kamikaze* is a subtle route through the boulders on a ledge part way down the pitch to Lost Hopes in *Wonderland* (the name given to the chambers developing South / South East from *Cheetah*).
 The original explorer (DW) was making good use of his time while hand bolting down the pitch continued, and the key squeeze through the boulders was only found when the condensation from an exasperated sigh was noticed to disappear sideways!

-The sandy crawling passage was originally pushed upwind, to eventually reach a boulder blockage in a spacious bedding plane beyond which a large sound of water can be heard (Kamikaze).
+The sandy crawling passage was originally pushed upwind, to eventually reach a boulder blockage in a spacious bedding plane beyond which a large sound of water can be heard (*Kamikaze*).
 There is enough space in the bedding plane to dispose of boulder fragments, if it can be reduced in size, and is an obvious future dig target.

-This year we pushed downwind, almost instantly discovering a large chamber (Red Baron) and a bolt traverse over a pit to reach a large (~6m diameter) ascending (at almost exactly 30 degrees, in a straight line for 140 m) phreatic level (The Throne Room).
+This year we pushed downwind, almost instantly discovering a large chamber (*Red Baron*) and a bolt traverse over a pit to reach a large (\textasciitilde 6 m diameter) ascending (at almost exactly 30 degrees, in a straight line for 140 m) phreatic level (*The Throne Room*).
 This terminates in what appears to be a cross rift intersecting it, making it a hammer head shape in plan.
 There is a 6 m undescended pitch at the end, and the possibility of a traverse across this pitch and a continuing crawl way.

-Midway along this phreatic tunnel, a climb was made (Serenade) following the draught through a window and into a parallel piece of passage now descending (Amazing Grace).
+Midway along this phreatic tunnel, a climb was made (*Serenade*) following the draught through a window and into a parallel piece of passage now descending (*Amazing Grace*).
-This continued with large sections of passage separated by short boulder chokes where the floor raised to reach the roof (Magic Dragon), eventually reaching a large and extremely muddy pitch.
+This continued with large sections of passage separated by short boulder chokes where the floor raised to reach the roof (*Magic Dragon*), eventually reaching a large and extremely muddy pitch.

-This pitch, Stuck in Paradise (P69m), took three pushing trips to make a successful descent, and was conquered by the use of an electric drill and rawl bolts.
+This pitch, *Stuck in Paradise* (P69 m), took three pushing trips to make a successful descent, and was conquered by the use of an electric drill and rawl bolts.
 The rock was too poor, and the pitch literally too muddy to make effective hand bolting possible.
 The pitch was formed from a series of chambers through which a complicated SRT route was found.

 Below this pitch, the route split with the discovery of two extensive horizontal levels:

-Lost Miles (originally East Links) is a comfortable walking phreatic passage of 2-3m width, decorated by plenty of crystals, but which does not take a significant amount of draught.
+*Lost Miles* \sidenote{originally *East Links*} is a comfortable walking phreatic passage of 2-3 m width, decorated by plenty of crystals, but which does not take a significant amount of draught.
 Exploration was blocked by a boulder choke after 270 m, which was dug, and nearly passed, this year.
 After the boulder blockage, the passage seems to continue with a similar dimension.
 There are white crystals (we believe Calcite and Aragonite) present, but no stalactites.
-This termination is now the most Southerly cave passage in Vrtnarija.
+This termination is now the most Southerly cave passage in *Vrtnarija*.

-The Penitence crawl (originally Knee Killer) takes the draught to a boulder choke, and includes some clean white stalagmites (the first seen in Tolminski Migovec) and stalactites.
+The *Penitence* crawl \sidenote{originally *Knee Killer*} takes the draught to a boulder choke, and includes some clean white stalagmites (the first seen in Tolminski Migovec) and stalactites.
-The entirety of Penitence is crawling in passage with a maximum height of one metre.
+The entirety of *Penitence* is crawling in passage with a maximum height of one metre.
-Midway along Penitence a boulder choke is passed, with a collection of approximately half a dozen white stal columns 20-30cm high.
+Midway along *Penitence* a boulder choke is passed, with a collection of approximately half a dozen white stal columns 20-30cm high.
-Penitence ends in a boulder choke, which was passed to lead to 'Salvation', which ends in two ways on.
+*Penitence* ends in a boulder choke, which was passed to lead to *Salvation*, which ends in two ways on.
 The first branch of passage ends at a sandy dig with no draught; the other is (what appears to be) an easily passable squeeze, at the end of an ascending passage, with a howling draught.
 One can hear a considerable roaring at the squeeze which is possibly water.
-Exploration was halted at an open lead by lack of time, after 349 m of passage from the bottom of Stuck in Paradise.
+Exploration was halted at an open lead by lack of time, after 349 m of passage from the bottom of *Stuck in Paradise*.
-From the start of the Serenade climb, development to the current end of Penitence is almost perfectly South-East in direction and 500 m in plan length.
+From the start of the Serenade climb, development to the current end of *Penitence* is almost perfectly South-East in direction and 500 m in plan length.

-Until the discoveries this year, Vrtnarija almost exclusively resided in a band of rock less than 200m wide and inclined at 70 degrees.
+Until the discoveries this year, *Vrtnarija* almost exclusively resided in a band of rock less than 200 m wide and inclined at 70 degrees.
 Almost all the horizontal development was confined  to 'North-South' development (actually 330 degrees true) in this band.
-The new phreatic levels off Kamikaze have developed hundreds of metres to the South and East, seemingly unconstrained by this geomorphic feature.
+The new phreatic levels off *Kamikaze* have developed hundreds of metres to the South and East, seemingly unconstrained by this geomorphic feature.
 They have taken the actively pushed cave passage into entirely blank mountain, and underneath the massive drainage basin formed by the Kuk-Razor valley.
 As of yet, this passage has been entirely dry, but with a seemingly increasing draught.

-Wonderland, and the Kamikaze extensions, were left fully rigged as this area is almost totally dry.
+*Wonderland*, and the *Kamikaze* extensions, were left fully rigged as this area is almost totally dry.
 The exploration front is now a considerable number of hours of caving from camp, and the lack of accessible water is a logistical difficulty in staying hydrated.
 However, this entire region discovered so far completely weather independent.

-In total, 1.383 km of passage was found in the continuing exploration of downwind Kamikaze.
+In total, 1.383 km of passage was found in the continuing exploration of downwind *Kamikaze*.

 ### Other Leads

-A choke near camp, at the end of Friendship Gallery (Lower Pleasures), was dug and passed to a 28m pitch (2nd Time Lucky) leading to continued small passage.
+A choke near camp, at the end of *Friendship Gallery* (*Lower Pleasures*), was dug and passed to a 28 m pitch (*2nd Time Lucky*) leading to continued small passage.
 88 m of new passage has been found.
-It is hypothesised that this passage may be the natural continuation of the older Friendship Gallery phreatic, before the vadose development of Big Rock occurred.
+It is hypothesised that this passage may be the natural continuation of the older *Friendship Gallery* phreatic, before the vadose development of *Big Rock Candy Mountain* occurred.

-Big Rock, the 74m pitch at the end of Friendship Gallery was known to have a window from it's first descent in 2003.
+Big Rock, the 74 m pitch at the end of *Friendship Gallery* was known to have a window from it's first descent in 2003.
 Recent inspection with modern high powered lights have revealed that it is more that we are descending in the side shaft, and that the main chamber is still to be gained!
-The chambers are separated by a wall of rock about 20m off the floor of the known pitch.
+The chambers are separated by a wall of rock about 20 m off the floor of the known pitch.
 A considerable volume of water can be heard falling down in this other part of the pitch.
-We have no idea where this water goes or where it could be coming from, though it was hypothesised (in 2003) that water from Big Rock may combine to form the Soda Stream.
+We have no idea where this water goes or where it could be coming from, though it was hypothesised (in 2003) that water from *Big Rock Candy Mountain* may combine to form the Soda Stream.
 A drill battery was expended in starting a high traverse in the process of gaining the window.
-As Big Rock has developed in a long rift and we abseil down the near end, the horizontal distance to be gained is large, perhaps 30m.
+As *Big Rock Candy Mountain* has developed in a long rift and we abseil down the near end, the horizontal distance to be gained is large, perhaps 30 m.

-A bolt climb was made in the Queen's Bed Chamber, using an electric drill, 8mm rawl bolts and a Raumer 'stick-up'.
+A bolt climb was made in the *Queen's Bed Chamber*, using an electric drill, 8 mm rawl bolts and a Raumer 'stick-up'.
 Progress was halted by the muddy layers in between the bands of good limestone.
 In order to reach the hypothesised continuation of the phreatic passage, a further 10 m of climb is needed with a solution to this technical difficulty.

-A bolt traverse was made to one of the windows on Cheetah, and was found to be a small abandoned inlet cascade.
+A bolt traverse was made to one of the windows on *Cheetah*, and was found to be a small abandoned inlet cascade.

-The oxbow just at the beginning of Prince Consort Road (just beyond the roped traverse past the inlet, on the right) was pushed to a tight inactive rift that leads upstream about 30 m and terminates in a small chamber.
+The oxbow just at the beginning of *Prince Consort Road* (just beyond the roped traverse past the inlet, on the right) was pushed to a tight inactive rift that leads upstream about 30 m and terminates in a small chamber.
 Further climbing upstream is possible.
 This was not surveyed.

-Windows in The Albert Hall and Minotaur rift were inspected, climbed, and found not to continue.
+Windows in The *Albert Hall* and Minotaur rift were inspected, climbed, and found not to continue.

 ## Prospect for 2012

-The pitches in the entrance series to -550m were derigged with the ropes left coiled in situ and the metal removed to the Bivouac on top of the mountain for cleaning and upkeep.
+The pitches in the entrance series to -550 m were derigged with the ropes left coiled in situ and the metal removed to the Bivouac on top of the mountain for cleaning and upkeep.
 The underground campsite was readied for winter with small reserves of food and fuel being left in Daren drums, the tent being flipped upside down and the roll mats stood up to dry.
-Rope derigged from the Serpentine and other pieces used temporarily for exploration have been left at underground camp for use in future years, along with a dynamic rope for climbing purposes.
+Rope derigged from the *Serpentine* and other pieces used temporarily for exploration have been left at underground camp for use in future years, along with a dynamic rope for climbing purposes.

 With sufficient caver manpower, we intend to establish a similar deep camp in 2012 and continue the deep exploration.
-Though we have considerable transit times to reach our current pushing targets, the diverse direction in which they are going suggests that at this point Camp X-Ray is a good a campsite as any other.
+Though we have considerable transit times to reach our current pushing targets, the diverse direction in which they are going suggests that at this point Camp *X-Ray* is a good a campsite as any other.

 We are keen to extend our knowledge of the hydrology of the plateau, and feel that more extensive dye tracing with a visible agent will be the best route to understanding both the passage of streams within the cave, and (with larger quantities of dye) identify the resurgence.